Written by the Outwitly Team

 Visit her Website

 Michelle McCune is a human-centred design leader who helps organizations design great customer experiences while building the back-of-house capabilities to deliver them.
-Currently, she is the Principal of Human-Centred Design at Workomics, where she works with organizations who want to build the workplace of the future; one that is inclusive and equitable, customer-centric, seamlessly integrated with emerging technology, and focused on employee well-being.
+Currently, she is the Principal of Human-Centred Design at Workomics, where she collaborates with organizations who want to build the workplace of the future; a workplace that is inclusive and equitable, customer-centric, seamlessly integrated with emerging technology, and focused on employee well-being.

 Previously, she was the VP of Design and Delivery at Bridgeable.
 At this service design consulting firm, she spent 15 years working with clients across the healthcare, financial services, consumer and public sectors.
-As the company scaled, she rose to the occasion, taking on progressively more senior strategic design roles and tackling exciting problem spaces.
-Her clients included Fortune 500 companies, four of Canada’s five ‘big banks’ and over ten multinational pharmaceutical organizations.
+As the company scaled, she rose to the occasion, taking on progressively more senior strategic design roles, and tackling exciting problem spaces.
+Her clients included Fortune 500 companies, four of Canada’s five ‘big banks’ and more than 10 multinational pharmaceutical organizations.

 We highly recommend following Michelle and Workomics on LinkedIn to see what’s next.